EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 former protects the attorney-client relationship by safeguarding confidential communications, whereas the latter promotes the adversary process by insulating an attorney's litigation preparation from discovery.
-Voluntary disclosure waives the attorneyclient privilege because it is inconsistent with the confidential attorney-client relationship.
+Voluntary disclosure waives the attorney-client privilege because it is inconsistent with the confidential attorney-client relationship.